 Register for classes using theFort student portal

-Click on WebMail to use your Fort Lewis College email address (which is email@example.com).
+Click WebMail to access your Fort Lewis College email (which is email@example.com).
 Email is the official communication of Fort Lewis College, so be sure to check it regularly!

 If there are prerequisites for courses, eligibility must be documented prior to enrollment.
 Typically this is done through the presentation of transcripts.
 For some courses, standardized test score (ACT or SAT) or placement testing may be required.